bestwebsoft/WordPost-wp-theme/readme.txt

 ﻿=== Wordpost ===
 Contributors: the BestWebSoft team
-Tags: white, blue, two-column, fixed-width, slide show, a stylized form of input, custom background, custom header, translation-ready.
+Tags: white, blue, two-column, fixed-layout, slide show, a stylized form of input, custom background, custom header, translation-ready.
 Requires at least: 3.3
-Tested up to: 3.8
+Tested up to: 3.9.1
-Stable tag: 1.0.3
+Stable tag: 1.0.4
-Description: wordpost - theme for Wordpress, which is simple to install and use solution for your website.
-Can be used for a variety of thematic resources with a custom slide show that will attract visitors.
-License:  GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html Copyrights for Resources used in this theme.
+License:  GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

+Wordpost is a great theme for anyone who wants to give their website a professional and clean look.
+Its goal is to create something  similar to our other business-oriented themes, but with a crisper and simpler interface.
+Wordpost will create a truly unique experience that is sure to grab attention of your visitors.
+It will give you a new way for displaying your content.
+The Theme has a simplistic and sharp design which was created for an intuitive user experience.
+Modern design of Wordpost ensures that your posts will always be displayed in the best way for the resolution of your visitor's screen.
+It will surely give your blog that unique visual impact you have been looking for.
+See for yourself - take a look at the demo version of WordPost at http://bestwebsoft.com/wordpress_demo_theme/wordpost/

+== Translation ==

+* Russian (ru_RU)

+If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://support.bestwebsoft.com" target="_blank">BestWebSoft</a> and we'll add it to the plugin.
+You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>

+== Copyrights for Resources used in this theme ==

 1. In Wordpost Theme used 2 External fonts from Google Webfonts:
    	- Open Sans - http://www.google.com/fonts/specimen/Open+Sans
 	  License: Apache License Version 2.0